salrashid123/squid_proxy/README.md

 ---

-the ssl_bump mode genrates server certs on the fly for you....but just to complete the steps, if you ever wanted to generate generate a server cert by hand:
+the ssl_bump mode generates server certs on the fly for you....but just to complete the steps, if you ever wanted to generate generate a server cert by hand:

 ```